suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.47b
+- Fix invalid missile rotation in 2d mode
+- Fix cannot attack issues
+- Fix missile can hit other missile
+- Fix missile can hit non-ally character (it will explode but not apply damage)
+- Fix missile can hit dropped items

+## 1.47
+- Add attribute increase item, can use it to increase amount of attribute.
+- Add attribute reset item, can use it to reset amount of attributes.
+- Add skill use item, can use it to cast skill.
+- Add skill learn item, can use it to increase level of skill.
+- Add skill reset item, can use it to reset level of skills.
+- Can set equipment to hotkey.
+- Reduce packet size when update buff cooldown, now it will send only cooldown (float).
+Type (byte), Data Id (int), and Level (short) will not being sent.
+- Reduce packet size when update skill cooldown, now it will send only cooldown (float).
+Type (byte), and Data Id (int) will not being sent.
+- Reduce packet size when update summon cooldown, now it will send only cooldown (float).
+Type (byte), Data Id (int), and Object Id (uint) will not being sent.
+- Reduce packet for non-owner character item, now it will send only Data Id (int), Level (short) to non-owner client because non-owner client requires only Data Id and Level to update character equipments.
+Owner client still receive full data (Id (string), Data Id (int), Level (short), Amount (short), Durability (float), Exp (int), Lock Remains Duration (float), Ammo (short), and Sockets (int[])).

 ## 1.46b

 - Fix invalid index of data in `UI Non Equip Items`, this is cause of un-able to equip items or use items issues